About Martin Rizzo-Martinez

 As a seven-year-old child, I learned about my grandfather’s mixed blood heritage – which is common with many New Mexican families.
 This revelation had a profound impact on me, and planted the seeds in my young mind, leading me to ask questions about colonialism, indigeneity, race, and identity.
 While my dad’s family emphasized our Spanish (Mexican) heritage, I grew up wondering about our Indigenous ancestors as well.
 As a first-generation college student, it was these stories that drove my academic interests.

+I am a historian and a producer of film, podcast, and other media content.
 After completing my PhD at UC Santa Cruz in 2016, I became a UC Chancellor’s Postdoctoral Fellow to work with Dr. Cliff Trafzer at UC Riverside.
-Following my postdoc, I have been working with California State Parks as the Historian for the Santa Cruz District, which has allowed me to continue working closely with the Amah Mutsun Tribal Band and our other tribal partners in the region.
+Following my postdoc, I have been working with California State Parks as the Historian & Tribal Liaison for the Santa Cruz District, which has allowed me to continue working closely with the Amah Mutsun Tribal Band and our other tribal partners in the region.